 Pain can be helpful in diagnosing a problem.
-Without pain, you might seriously hurt yourself without knowing it, or you might not realize you have a medical problem that needs treatment.
-Once you take care of the problem, pain usually goes away.
-However, sometimes pain goes on for weeks, months or even years.
-This is called chronic pain.
-Sometimes chronic pain is due to an ongoing cause, such as cancer or arthritis.
-Sometimes the cause is unknown.
+If you never felt pain, you might seriously hurt yourself without knowing it, or you might not realize you have a medical problem that needs treatment.

 Treatments and Therapies